• Skip to primary navigation

 May 6, 2022 By Chris Foy

+Crisis intervention training for first responders is essential to enable them to serve the public and to maintain their own personal mental health.
 First responders and police officers are expected to handle each situation they encounter on the job with professionalism and diligence.
 While they receive extensive training on how to care for injured or distressed individuals physically, many people are unaware of the mental health crisis training that frontline workers undergo.

 Training Programs and Funding for Response to Mental Health Calls

-For first responders to receive the training they need to properly handle a mental health crisis situation, these programs need sufficient funding.
-One such initiative in San Mateo County, CA, recently saw the local County Sheriff’s Office receive $350,000 in federal funding.
+For first responders to receive the training that they need to properly handle a mental health crisis situation, these programs need sufficient funding.
+One such initiative in San Mateo County, California, recently saw the local County Sheriff’s Office receive $350,000 in federal funding.
 This monetary support for the Enhanced Crisis Intervention Training Program helps first responders acquire the knowledge they need to de-escalate a situation in which someone is having a psychiatric emergency.
 The program out of San Mateo is the only one of its kind certified by the California Peace Officers Standard & Training.

 These training programs help improve public safety and place a heavy focus on coming to a resolution.

-First responders are required to handle whatever situation is taking place when they arrive on the scene of a 911 call.
-In many cases, this means addressing mental health crises where people with mental health conditions may be a danger to themselves or others.
 In the United States, almost 60% of adults didn’t receive any help for their mental health condition within the last year.
 However, anxiety is extremely prevalent, with 40 million Americans experiencing some type of anxiety disorder.
 More than 16 million suffer from depression, according to the National Alliance of Mental Illness.

 Crime scenes and other emergency situations that warrant a 911 call frequently involve an individual who’s living with some form of mental illness.
 In the United States, 10.2 million adults experience co-occurring mental illness and drug or alcohol addiction.
 It’s also important to note that 24% of state prisoners have a recent history of mental illness.
 When mental health conditions aren’t recognized and properly addressed by first responders, individuals may end up being prosecuted rather than getting the help they need.

 Failing to recognize and treat a mental illness at an accident or emergency scene can have deadly consequences.
 In 2018, 1,000 people in the United States were fatally shot by police officers, and 25% of them had a mental illness.
-The importance of Crisis Intervention Team (CIT) training can’t be overstated; the specialized police curriculum reduces the chances of serious injuries or death during interactions between first responders and people in crisis.
+The importance of crisis intervention team (CIT) training can’t be overstated; the specialized police curriculum reduces the chances of serious injuries or death during interactions between first responders and people in crisis.

 The second component of the Memphis CIT training model requires training for first responders to recognize codes from dispatch operators so they can identify when an emergency situation has a high probability of involving people with mental illness (PMI).
 Providing first responders with the skills to recognize the potential for a PMI on the scene is critical to establishing the level of force that should be used to handle the situation and alerts responders that officers with CIT training are part of the crisis response team.